Leave of Absence Policy

 In circumstances where a course or subject is being phased out, students are required to complete a course plan taking into account these constraints before an application for LOA could be approved.

-Students on LOA will not be permitted to undertake studies towards another tertiary course.
+Students on LOA will not be permitted to undertake studies towards another tertiary course at AC.
 Exceptions may be made for those wishing to undertake study abroad for credit towards their course.

 Applications for Leave of Absence (LOA)